pri5m/Learning-log/databases/session_4.md

 (RDBMS) such as MySQL, Oracle, Microsoft SQL Server etc. No matter which method you use for implementation (automatically via a tool or manually), you have to prepare DDL statements for creating database objects in a language that your RDBMS understands.
 This stage is DBMS dependent.

+## Best practice for data modelling

+➢**Be especially careful with the scope of the project.** Three iterations in refining the model is normal; more iterations usually means the scope was not well defined, or the customer requested features that should be part of a different project.

+➢**Choose the appropriate methodology.** ER diagrams are an informal standard for documenting the database part of a project.

+➢**If you use a professional database-modelling tool, become familiar** with the tool before you start your design.

+➢**Start with a strict relational model, but then be prepared to make some compromises to satisfy business needs.** For example, you may have to denormalise some data to achieve satisfactory performance.
+Document such compromises thoroughly.

+➢**Check existing models as a starting point.** You can find free models in books and on the Internet for similar scenarios.
+Check existing models if you upgrade an application.